Management, Product & Project job market report cover, Chicago-Naperville-Elgin, IL-IN, 2026-06

 Methodology and Confidence

 Confidence: Overall confidence: High.
-This report is grounded in recent metro labor data, local salary and employer signals, and statewide occupation trends.
+The report is anchored in recent local wage and unemployment data and checked against statewide occupation signals and current local posting patterns.

 Limitations